-The Veterinary Cancer Society states that cancer is the main cause of death in 47% of dogs, especially dogs over age ten, and 32% of cats.
-Dogs get cancer around the same rate as humans, while cats have fewer cancers.
+According to the Veterinary Cancer Society, cancer is the main cause of death in 47% of dogs (especially dogs over age ten) and 32% of cats.
+Dogs get cancer at about the same rate as humans, while cats have fewer cancers.
 There are over 100 types of cancers in dogs.
-Mammillary gland cancer is the most common in dogs.
+Mast cell tumors are the most common in dogs.
 The most common cancers in cats are leukemia and lymphoma.
 Most times cancer is found in aging animals, but some breeds have higher rates of cancer than others.

 It may be helpful to join and attend a support group of other pet owners coping with their sick animals.
 This can help to counter some of your fear, isolation and worry.
 Listed below are a few online groups, but also check with your veterinarian to see if there are any local, in person groups.
 Please be aware that these online groups are typically managed by other pet owners, not necessarily mental health practitioners.
 If you are feeling your need more psychological support, consider connecting with a licensed therapist.
 Your veterinarian should be able to provide resources for grief support in your local area.
 Other online resources include:

 Your pet has been diagnosed with cancer.
 Cancer is a disease that results from the uncontrolled growth of cells in the body.
 Cancers are often named for the type of cell that is growing out of control.
 The terms cancer, malignancy, and neoplasia may be used interchangeably – they are just different ways to say cancer.